allinbits/govgen-governance-dapp/README.md

 - **Description** (default): Contains the proposal description (also renders markdown)
 - **Info**: Contains the general proposal information such as proposer address, submission time, initial and total deposit, voting start time/end time and deposit end time (if appropriate) along with the messages contained in the proposal.
 - **Voters**: Contains an in-depth analysis of how all accounts have voted and how validators have voted including a complete breakdown of unique votes.
 - **Discussions**: Contains the discussion for this specific proposal.
-The discussion is backed by Github discussions and requires authenticating with a github account before you can participate and authorising the Discusser app.
+The discussion is backed by GitHub discussions and requires authenticating with a GitHub account before you can participate and authorizing the Discusser app.
 - **Links**: Contains useful/helpful links provided by the community that add information and context relevant to the proposal.
 Also contains and upvote/downvote ratio slider that you can use to filter out downvoted links to your liking.

 ### Deposit popup